Theatre Warm Ups for the Entire Cast

 Energy Warm Up: Receive and Pass

-You can replace the clicks with words if you like.
+As an extension, you can replace the clicks with words, if you like.
 In my experience, the sillier or cruder the better to make it fun, as long as it stays fast and focused.
 If you choose to use words, make sure you have a ‘catch’ word and ‘throw’ word.